 6 1/4 x 4 1/4 x 1 1/8 inches

-Miniature versions of the xian zhuang (thread-bound), baobei zhuang (wrapped-back), and jingzhe zhuang (accordion- or sutra-style) books are available, housed in the traditional shutao case with bone clasps.
+Miniature versions of the xian zhuang (thread-bound), baobei zhuang (wrapped-back), and jingzhe zhuang (accordion- or sutra-style) books, housed in the traditional shutao case with bone clasps.

 A wraparound case does its job only if its a perfect fit.

 Measurements are taken at thirty-seconds of an inch for the case, which being open on two sides works by friction.

 It must hold its contents tight enough to keep them from sliding through, and it must be loose enough to lie flat and cause no warping.